mrocklin/dask-tutorial/README.md

     This tutorial will use Dask clusters on the cloud.
 We will get these clusters using a SaaS product, Coiled.
 You can either ...

-    1. Sign up (it's free and there's not commitment) as follows:
+    1. Sign up (it's free and there's no commitment) as follows:

         ```
         coiled login
         ```

-        You'll be able to see more stuff this way, but you don't need to.
+        You'll be asked to authenticate with GitHub to make an account.
+Don't worry about connecting to your cloud resources.
+We'll add you to the `dask-tutorials` team, which is connected to an AWS account of ours.

+        To get this access, ask to be added in the #dask-tutorial channel.

+        Alternatively, you can also ...

     2. Use a short-lived auth token